Facts & figures

 The University of Sydney and the National University of Singapore (NUS) signed a cooperation agreement in July 2018 agreeing to work together in teaching, training and research.
 Both universities will commit $100,000 a year for joint research projects for three years.

 The first 10 funded projects were selected after a competitive application process and will get underway in 2019.

 A rapid increase in the number of breast cancer cases in China has led researchers in Sydney and Hong Kong to look for ways to improve the screening process for Asian women.

-Associate Professor Sarah Lewis, a radiology researcher in the Faculty of Health Sciences, is working with staff at the University of Hong Kong on a jointly-funded project to improve breast cancer detection for both Chinese and Australian women.
+Associate Professor Sarah Lewis, a radiology researcher in the Sydney School of Health Sciences, is working with staff at the University of Hong Kong on a jointly-funded project to improve breast cancer detection for both Chinese and Australian women.